DTS-STN/Service-Canada-Labs/AzurePipelines/dev-alphasite.md

 1. Source Control Repository: The codebase is stored in a GitHub repository.
 The main branch serves as the primary branch for the codebase.

 2. Build and Tagging Stage: The pipeline is triggered on every merge to the main branch.
-It fetches the latest code changes and performs the build process, generating acontainer image.
-The pipeline then tags the artifact with a unique build ID, ensuring traceability and versioning.
+It fetches the latest code changes and performs the build process, generating a container image.
+The pipeline then tags the image with a unique build ID, ensuring traceability and versioning.

-3. Container Registry: The tagged artifact is pushed to an Azure Container Registry.
+3. Container Registry: The tagged image is pushed to an Azure Container Registry.
 The container registry serves as a centralized repository for storing container images.

 4. Azure AppService: The Azure AppService is configured with continuous deployment capabilities.
 It continuously monitors the container registry for new image availability.
 Upon detecting a new image with the "release-candidate" tag, it automatically deploys the image to the development environment.
 This environment serves as the testing and validation environment for the latest code changes.